Scheduled MonumentsWalesPlas-y-Gaer Camp

 What is Plas-y-Gaer Camp?

-Plas-y-Gaer Camp is a prehistoric hillfort located in Breconshire, Wales, commanding a prominent position within the landscape of the Beacons region.
+Plas-y-Gaer Camp is a univallate hillfort situated in Breconshire, Wales, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR154.

 What period does Plas-y-Gaer Camp date from?

 Plas-y-Gaer Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Plas-y-Gaer Camp?